gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 ## macOS

-For user convenience, the macOS version of **GNU ARM Eclipse OpenOCD** is packed as an macOS install package.
-Go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page and download the latest version named like:
+For user convenience, the macOS version of **GNU MCU Eclipse OpenOCD** is packed as an macOS install package.
+Go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page and download the latest version named like:

 -  `gnuarmeclipse-openocd-osx-0.10.0-*.pkg`